 In order to live, dogs require 22 amino acids (the building blocks that make up proteins).
 Dogs can synthesize 12 of these, but the remaining 10 (known as essential amino acids) must be eaten in a dog's diet.
 When a dog is deficient in any of the amino acids, serious health problems ensue.

 Protein deficiency for dogs is extremely dangerous.
 In the worst cases, it can even lead to death.
 A few of the health problems associated with protein deficiency include…

 - Unhealthy weight loss

 - Hormone imbalances

 Research has shown that meat protein, such as beef, chicken, or duck, serves an important role throughout a dog's lifespan.
 Those sharp canine teeth have evolved for a reason!
 For puppies, meat protein helps build a strong skeletal and muscle structure, a robust immune system, and healthy digestion.
 In mid-life, meat protein helps dogs maintain lean muscle mass and shield excess body fat.
 And as dogs age, this protein actually helps reverse some of the muscle and skeletal breakdown that comes with age, helping them live "younger" longer with more agility and overall health.

 Simply put, dogs thrive on a meat-based diet.
 But not an all-meat diet.
 A balance of nutritionally rich meat and vegetables is ideal.
-The key is to rely on meat for the protein, rather than plants.
-Dogs can digest plant proteins such as corn, barley, oat, what and soybean (prominent protein sources in dry kibble); however, these grains have only limited amino acids and are rich in carbohydrates.
-And just like you and me, an excess of carbohydrates turns into sugar and then into fat.
+The key is to rely on meat for protein, rather than plants.
+Dogs can digest plant proteins such as corn, barley, oats, wheat, and soybean (prominent protein sources in dry kibble); however, these grains have only limited amino acids and are rich in carbohydrates.
+For dogs, an excess of carbohydrates turns into sugar and then into fat.